 An adventurous and often dangerous journey on not always safe roads.

-Today those who come to Rome can use very different means of transport, but the sense of wonder at the sight of the Basilica is still the same.
+Today those who come to Rome can use very different means of transportation, but the sense of wonder at the sight of the Basilica is still the same.

 Believers and non-believers alike cannot help being left speechless by the beauty and harmony this sacred place radiates.